-The trustee of the second IRA must report the amount received (FMV) as a rollover contribution (box 2) on Form 5498 and check both the "Rechar." box and the type of IRA box in box 6.
+The trustee of the second IRA must report the amount received (FMV) in box 4 on Form 5498 and check the type of IRA box in box 7.
+All recharacterized contributions received by an IRA in the same year must be totaled and reported on one Form 5498 in box 4.